torvalds/linux/Documentation/input/devices/xpad.rst

 Thanks to the trip splitter found on the cable you don't even need to cut the original one.
 You can buy an extension cable and cut that instead.
-That way, you can still use the controller with your X-Box, if you have one ;)
+That way, you can still use the controller with your Xbox, if you have one ;)